-The ATLS student course is a 2-day continuing medical education program (CME) designed by ACS Committee on Trauma to teach physicians the standardized skills required for initial assessment and stabilization of injured patients.
-BWH offers ATLS courses three times per year.
+The ATLS student course is a 2-day continuing medical education program (CME) designed by ACS Committee on Trauma to teach medical professionals the standardized skills required for initial assessment and stabilization of injured patients.
+BWH offers ATLS courses five times per year.

 Trauma Nursing Core Course (TNCC)